 - Experts predict a shortage of more than 100,000 nurse practitioners and other nursing roles by 2025.

 Some states are experiencing worse shortages of healthcare workers than others.
 North Dakota, Rhode Island, South Carolina and West Virginia are dealing with critical staff shortages in at least one-third of their hospitals.
 Seven states – Arizona, Wyoming, Kentucky, Wisconsin, California, Alabama and Oklahoma – have critical staffing shortages in more than 25 percent of their hospitals.
-Mostly rural states, such as Utah, Vermont, Tennessee, as well as remote territories like Guam and the Northern Mariana Islands, have the highest shortages in medical professionals per capita.
+Most rural states, such as Utah, Vermont, Tennessee, as well as remote territories like Guam and the Northern Mariana Islands, have the highest shortages in medical professionals per capita.

 The healthcare workforce shortage hits rural communities especially hard because they generally have fewer physicians, nurses, specialists and other healthcare workforce.
 Plus, there are numerous factors that make it difficult for rural communities to maintain local hospital facilities and attract and retain health personnel.
 Currently, near-retirement primary care physicians (age 56 or older) constitute a larger proportion of the rural workforce.